of Clean-ups: 242

 How can I help?

 Sign up to HarbourCare and volunteer to collect litter at a park, creek or foreshore near you.
 You can do this on your morning walk, or join an organised event such as a kayak trip to collect from the Lane Cove River.
+If you are part of a Community group that is interested in co-hosting a Harbourcare event, please get in touch!

 How often do I have to volunteer?